We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Rough areas on facets prevent light from properly entering the diamond and exiting as colored or white light.

-The same idea is true of symmetry.
-Diamond symmetry measures the alignment and shape of facets.
+The same idea is true of diamond symmetry, which measures the alignment and shape of facets.

 Other issues related to symmetry that lessen a diamond’s fire and brilliance are: